top of page

 Training 1-2x/week (Recreational Tennis)

-• Best for just learning the sport.
+• Best for learning the basics of the sport.

 • No significant goals of competing or attaining a ranking.